“If you want your children to turn out well, spend twice as much time with them, and half as much money.“ – Abigail Van Buren

 Now as an adult, stop for a moment and ask yourself, if you are finding this all too much, how is your child coping?
 How are their heads and hearts dealing with the emotional chaos and confusion?

 As a parent it is normal to want the best opportunities and experiences possible for your family.
-When the family dynamic no longer works between you and your partner, co-parenting can be an option for you and your ex to consider.
+When the family dynamic no longer works between you and your partner, co-parenting can be an option for you.

-Co-parenting with your ex is obviously not always possible and in some cases not safe if there is domestic violence or child abuse involved.
-However, if you or your ex are slogging it out, mediation or counselling may be your first port of call to gain a balanced perspective to a situation that may still be very raw.
+Co-parenting with your ex is obviously not always possible.
+Sadly, in some cases not safe if there is domestic violence or child abuse involved.
+However, if you or your ex are slogging it out, mediation or counselling may be your first port of call.
+It’s very important to gain a balanced perspective to a situation that may still be very raw.

 What is Co-parenting?

 Co-parenting allows both you and your ex the opportunity to work together in the raising of your child.
-It allows you both to be an active and positive influence in your child’s life, while equally sharing the responsibility of raising your child to the best of your ability while putting your own personal relationship issues aside.
+It allows you both to be an active and positive influence in your child’s life.
+It’s also important to equally share the responsibility of raising your child to the best of your ability.
+This will probably require you to sometimes put your own personal relationship issues aside.

 What does Co-parenting involve?

-Basically the first step to being able to co parent successfully is being mature enough to want the best for your child.
-Co-parenting works best when past relationship problems between you and your ex can be put aside and the child’s interest be at the forefront of your interaction.
+Basically the first step to being able to co-parent successfully is being mature.
+This means wanting the best for your child above all else.
+Co-parenting works best when past relationship problems between you and your ex can be healed.
+Or at the very least, be put aside.
+The child’s best interest can then be at the forefront of your interaction.

-Co-parenting may seem a little overwhelming in its initial stages, and if to be successful, there will need to be consistency across the board, from pick up and drop off times to discipline, education, bedtimes and everything else in between!!
+Co-parenting may seem a little overwhelming in its initial stages.
+To be successful, there will need to be consistency from pick up and drop off times to discipline, education, bedtimes and everything else in between!!

 Organising your child’s future when they live between two separate households is not an easy task, but once again, parents who are able to put their child’s best interest first and choose to work at maintaining the goal of supporting and teaching your child in a mature fashion, are sure to successfully navigate their way through it all with maturity and flexibility.

-Another part of successful co-parenting that requires maturity is how you and your ex speak about each other to your child.
+Successful co-parenting also requires maturity around how you and your ex speak about each other to your child.
 Your personal relationship issues are not your child’s responsibility.
 Do not over burden your child with negative talk regarding the other parent, or relationship issues that they aren’t responsible for.
 Do not try to win points against your ex by making them look bad either through your words or actions when your children are involved.

-If you pick up your child and they excitedly want to show you something special your ex gave them, fobbing them off or complaining that you don’t want to hear them talking about their Mum or Dad is heart breaking to your child and not very encouraging with regard to balancing the parenting ex spousing.
+If you pick up your child and they excitedly want to show you something special your ex gave them, fobbing them off or complaining that you don’t want to hear them talking about their Mum or Dad is heartbreaking to your child.
+This is not balanced parenting and far from encouraging for the child caught between hostilities.

 Flexibility is another key to successful co-parenting.
 Remembering this when you are working together for your child.
 Be open to reassessing certain areas of your co-parenting agreement as your child gets older.
 Also remember that your child is not a pawn in the separation.
 Sadly many split families experience this ‘he said she said’ type of behaviour between the parents, and the child becomes unsettled and anxious.